chili-publish/grafx-documentation/docs/GraFx-Developers/grafx-studio/editor-engine/studio-sdk-quickstart/01-overview/index.md

 However, for this guide, you need only two things:

 - `bun` a JavaScript engine which you can install [here](https://bun.sh/docs/installation).
 Bun comes with easy API for serving files over HTTP and a bundler built in.
-- An integration token, which you need to generate here: [Generating a Toke????]()
+- An integration token, which you need to generate here: [integration](/GraFx-Developers/grafx-studio/integration-overview/04-managing-integrations-and-authentication/)